chopachom/syncio/README.md

 Such generators, much synchronous, so stacktraces, wow.

-`syncio` makes your IO related code look synchronous by using generators and generator delegation from upcoming ES6 standard.
+`syncio` makes your IO related code look synchronous by using generators and generator delegation from upcoming ES6 standard. *And it makes your stack traces long and shiny!*

-To use `syncio` you need Node.js >= 0.11.10 running with `--harmony` flag
+To use `syncio` you need Node.js >= 0.11.10 running with `--harmony` flag.
+Version for browsers is coming soon

 ```
 npm install syncio